 Where are your studios located?

 Broadcasting Hall is just north of the KU campus at 1120 W. 11th St., just up the hill from KU's Memorial Stadium.
 Click here for a map and directions.

 Absolutely, but please call first so we know you're coming.
 Call 785-864-4530, and we'd be happy to set up a tour for you or your group.

 FAQ about KPR2

-As Kansas Public Radio continues its HD2 service, we've compiled this list of FAQs to answer your questions about what's in store for KPR's service.
+We've compiled this list of FAQs to answer your questions about KPR's sister station, KPR2, our all news-talk service.

 What is HD Radio and how is it different from what I'm already hearing on KPR?